SobstaDaLobsta/Super-Dino-Bros./README.md

 WASD to move,
 Spacebar to jump,
-F to interact (prompts will appear when possible),
+W to interact (works on pipes or doors),
 R to reset (if you get stuck or fall down)
 P to pause,
-L-Control to dash,
 left mouseclick in the menu.

 ***Extension suggestions***